magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43731-search-synonyms-dont-work-when-value-added-in-minimum-terms-to-match.md

 <ins>Actual results</ins>:

-No products show in the search results.
+No product is shown in the search results.

 ## Apply the patch